Gym Workout Plan for Beginners (Step-by-Step Guide to Build Muscle & Strength)

 Dumbbells — Build Real-World Strength

-Improve coordination and stability
+Improve balance, coordination, and stability

-Fix muscular imbalances
+Fix left-to-right muscle imbalances

-Great for arms, abs, glutes, and back
+Excellent for arms, shoulders, back, glutes, and core

 Smooth resistance with adjustable angles

-Why This Beginner Workout Guide Works
+Why This Beginner Gym Guide Works

-Ready to Train Smarter & Build Your Best Body?
+Ready to Train Smarter and See Results?

 Chest Workout Guide